Plexversal/dev-insights/README.md

 * The app does not automatically get previous dev comments, BUT if you specified any `users` in the app config from step 3 above, it will try fetch the last 30 comments/posts for that user and then populate the app if they were made in the subreddit.
 * Matching config options are independant from each other, so if you put something in all 3 options then a user which matches any of the options will be a match.
 It will match in order of users, flair text and then flair css class.
 * As mentioned before flair may be visually wrong in the app, this may happen if you have duplicate flair text, please report if you see issues.

+## 🖊️ Patch notes

+### V0.0.15

+* Implemented new settings based on user feedback:
+  * Added `Default Post Title` setting for post title + Title can also be changed when creating a new post manually.
+  * Added `Posts Tab Button Name` setting, default value is **Announcements**.
+  * Added `Comments Tab Button Name` setting, default value is **Official Replies**.
+  * Added `Bottom Subtitle` setting, default value is **Recent Announcements**.
+* Fixed an issue with low quality preview images, it will not try and fetch the actual post image first, then fetch the lower quality thumbnail if not available.
+(It was the other way around previously).
+* Fixed an issue with white background clipping on dark mode.

+### V0.0.14

+* Based on user feedback it was apparent the App may not have properly explained it's purpose and so a whole new redesign has been implemented.
+Thanks to u/Xenc for the inspiration and tips!
+Below are the changes:
+  * Separated posts and comments into their own tabs.
+  * Button names/subtitles are more appropriate: `Posts > Announcements`, `Comments > Official Replies`.
+  * Default title changed from `Community Figure Insights > Game Announcements`.
+  * Removed text from Posts as it was too overwhelming, now only showing post titles.
+  * Scrolling to see more posts/comments is more uniform and shows a set amount of posts/comments per page depending on if user is on mobile/desktop.
+  * Color scheme is more uniform with darker/lighter accents only.
+(In the future, color scheme settings will be available in App settings to change this).
+* Posts on Install will auto lock and a sticky comment provided to show the purpose of the App Post.

+### V0.0.13
+* Added support for old reddit, showing the last 25 Official posts.
+Updates automatically.